 This week I had the opportunity to interview Sharon Hadary, Co-Author of How Women Lead: 8 Essential Strategies Successful Women Know.
 Sharon Hadary is the former executive director of the Center for Women’s Business Research.
 Dr. Hadary has been a leader in creating social change for women for over two decades.

-- How to know your leadership strengths and enhance those strengths
+How to know your leadership strengths and enhance those strengths.

 The best approach to take for asking a woman in leadership to be your mentor

-- How to be a manager when you are worried about how to manage your family life as well
+How to be a manager when you are worried about how to manage your family life as well.

-What you can do daily to ensure that you develop as a leader
+What you can do daily to ensure that you develop as a leader.

 Mckinsey & Company estimates that America’s gross domestic product is about 25% higher than it would have been without the influx of women.
-For the first time in history, there is research showing that companies with more women in high level positions report better financial performance than those with fewer women at these levels.
+For the first time in history, there is research showing that companies with more women in high-level positions report better financial performance than those with fewer women at these levels.
 Pepperdine University researchers found that 25 Fortune 500 firms with the best record of promoting women to senior positions are as much as 69% more profitable than the median Fortune 500 companies in their industries.
-(All statistics came from Sharon’s book, How Women Lead: 8 Essential Strategies Successul Women Know).
+(All statistics came from Sharon’s book, How Women Lead: 8 Essential Strategies Successful Women Know).